Team3256/FRC_Video_Streaming/Gstreamer SRT.md

 ![GStreamer Version](https://i.imgur.com/Wqv1SxY.png)

-Also need to install the srt SDK: https://github.com/Haivision/srt
+Also need to install the srt SDK: https://github.com/Haivision/srt.
+Follow the instructions to build in the documentation.
+Make sure to see this issue (https://github.com/Haivision/srt/issues/573) as building the SRT SDK on Raspbian has slightly different steps.

 # How to Use in Gstreamer
 **Commands:** https://www.collabora.com/news-and-blog/blog/2018/02/16/srt-in-gstreamer/